So what the heck is the Cash Tracking System?

 #1) I believe strongly that money should be a reward for value provided.
-Wealthy people, and I mean truly wealthy (both monetarily and spiritually wealthy) are committed to providing value to the world around them in exchange for the money they recieve from the market place.
-Talking a little old lady into sending you a $3,500 cash “gift” does not fit my description of “adding value”.
+Wealthy people, and I mean truly wealthy (both monetarily and spiritually wealthy) are committed to providing value to the world around them in exchange for the money they receive from the market place.
+Talking someone into sending you a $3,500 cash “gift” does not fit my description of “adding value”.

 #2) People can get hurt here.
 When you talk someone into sending out a large chunk of cash without giving them anything in return… you’re asking for trouble.
 There will inevitably be people who aren’t able to convince others to send them the cash.
 What happens then?
 Innocent people get hurt.